mukkachaitanya/smartdoor-server/README.md

 2. `cd SmartDoor` to move to the cloned directory.

 2. Use `npm install` to install the nodejs dependencies
-3. `npm install python-deps` to install the python dependencies.
+3. `npm run python-deps` to install the python dependencies.
 4. `npm start` to start the server